How FBI foiled an ISIS-inspired New Year's Eve attack plan in North Carolina

 An 18-year-old man has been arrested and charged with providing material support to a foreign terrorist organisation

-The Federal Bureau of Investigation (FBI) announced on Friday that it had thwarted an alleged plan for an ISIS-inspired attack using knives and hammers on the eve of the New Year and arrested an 18-year-old man.
+The Federal Bureau of Investigation (FBI) on Friday said it thwarted an alleged plan for an ISIS-inspired attack using knives and hammers on the eve of the New Year and arrested an 18-year-old man.

-Christian Sturdivant of Mint Hill, North Carolina, has been charged with providing material support to a foreign terrorist organisation.
+Christian Sturdivant, 18, of Mint Hill, North Carolina, has been charged with providing material support to a foreign terrorist organisation.

-According to investigators, the plot targeted a grocery store and a fast-food restaurant in North Carolina.
+According to the investigators, the plot was to target a grocery store and fast-food restaurant in North Carolina.

-The FBI had placed Sturdivant under constant surveillance for several days, including on Christmas, as stated by Russ Ferguson, U.S. Attorney for Western North Carolina.
+The FBI had placed Sturdivant under constant surveillance for days, including on Christmas, US Attorney for western North Carolina Russ Ferguson said.

-"Agents were prepared to arrest him earlier if he left his home with weapons," Ferguson said at a news conference.
+"Agents were prepared to arrest him earlier if he left his home with weapons," US Attorney for western North Carolina Russ Ferguson said at a news conference.
 "At no point was the public in harm's way," he added.

 If convicted, Sturdivant faces up to 20 years in prison, according to court documents.